newsnowlabs/dockside/docs/developing/updating-theia.md

       ```sh
       apk add git; yarn patch-package <package>
       ```
 4. Finally, the `yarn.lock` file you need is the one present in the `my-theia-build` container home directory.
-You can copy it to the `ide/theia/<version>/build` directory of your repo, assuming you are already in that directory, using:
+You should copy it to the `ide/theia/<version>/build` directory of your repo, assuming you are already in that directory, using e.g.:
    ```sh
    docker cp my-theia-build:/opt/dockside/ide/theia/theia-1.35.0/theia/yarn.lock ~/dockside/ide/theia/1.35.0/build/
    ```